Select the Type Tool (T) or Vertical Type Tool from the tools panel.

-The Graphics workspace and Essential Graphics panel in Premiere Pro provide a powerful workflow that allows you to create titles, brand identities, and other graphics directly within Premiere Pro.
+The Graphics workspace and Essential Graphics panel in Premiere Pro provides a powerful workflow that allows you to create titles, graphics, and animations directly within Premiere Pro.

 You can also use the Essential Graphics panel to customize Motion Graphics templates (.mogrt files) that have been created in After Effects or Premiere Pro.
 For more information on Motion Graphics templates, see Using Motion Graphics templates in Premiere Pro.

 To access the Graphics workspace: Click Graphics in the workspace bar at the top of the screen or select Window > Workspaces > Graphics from the main menu.

 To access the Essential Graphics panel: By default, the Essential Graphics panel is a part of the Graphics workspace.
 However, if you do not see it, you can directly open it by clicking Window > Essential Graphics.

 Premiere Graphics can contain multiple text, shape and clip layers, similar to layers in Photoshop.
 Multiple Layers can be contained inside a single Graphic track item in your sequence.
 When you create a new layer, a graphic clip containing that layer is added to your timeline, starting at the playhead location.
 If you already have a graphic track item selected then the next layer you create gets added to the existing graphic clip.

 Any graphics you create in Premiere Pro can be exported as a Motion Graphics Template (.mogrt) to Local Templates Folder, Local Drive, Creative Cloud libraries for sharing or reuse.

 You can create Graphic Layers even if the sequence does not yet contain any video clips.